Dynamic Assortment Selection under the Nested Logit Models: Introduction

 \subsection{Notations and paper organizations}

-Throughout the paper, we use $f(\cdot) \lesssim g(\cdot)$ to denote that $f(\cdot) = O(g(\cdot))$.
-Similarly, by $f(\cdot) \gtrsim g(\cdot)$ we denote $f(\cdot) = \Omega(g(\cdot))$.
+Throughout the paper, we use $f(\cdot) \lesssim g(\cdot)$ to denote that $f(\cdot) = O(g(\cdot))$, or more specifically $\limsup_{T\to\infty}|f(T)|/|g(T)|<\infty$.
+Similarly, by $f(\cdot) \gtrsim g(\cdot)$, we denote $f(\cdot) = \Omega(g(\cdot))$.
 We also use $f(\cdot) \asymp g(\cdot)$ for $f(\cdot) = \Theta(g(\cdot))$.
 In the paper, $\tilde{O}(\cdot)$ is used to hide logarithmic factors on $T$, $N$, and $M$.
-The rest of the paper is organized as follows.
-In Section \ref{sec:app_nested}, we first provide the background of nested logit models and introduce an important structural result on optimal assortments \citep{davis2014assortment, Li2015d}.
-We further propose a nested singleton model in Section \ref{subsec:singleton}.
-In Section \ref{sec:nest_LUCB}, we propose our UCB-policy and establish the corresponding regret bound.
+The rest of the paper is organized as follows: In Section \ref{sec:app_nested}, we first provide the background of nested logit models and introduce an important structural result on optimal assortments \citep{davis2014assortment, Li2015d}.
+In Section \ref{sec:nest_LUCB}, we propose our UCB policy and establish the corresponding regret bound.
 A lower bound on regret is provided in Section \ref{sec:lower}.
-In Section \ref{sec:discretization}, we further propose a policy with an improved dependence on $N$.
 The numerical results are provided in Section \ref{sec:numerical}, followed by the conclusion in Section \ref{sec:conclusions}.